Maine Celtics vs. Cleveland Charge - Game Highlights

 • Discuss this story on the NBA G League message board...

-- Stockton Kings Acquire Rights and First-Round Pick in Three-Team Trade - Stockton Kings
+- Legends Acquire Draft Picks, D'Moi Hodge's Returning Rights in Trade with Maine - Texas Legends

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.